Ear mites in puppies can cause so much discomfort for your Cocker Spaniel.

 He will then recommend a treatment (usually ear drops) which should be followed to the letter.

 Ear mites have a life cycle of around 3 weeks.
-If you don't follow your vet's advice, you may be successful in killing the mites but not the eggs, which will go on to develop into adult mites.
+If you don't follow your vet's advice, you may be successful in killing the mites but not the eggs, which will develop into adult mites.

-If there are any secondary infections with bacteria or fungi, your vet will prescribe additional medication.
+Your vet will prescribe additional medication if there are any secondary infections with bacteria or fungi.

 Your vet may also recommend ongoing cleaning of your dog's ears as part of this treatment.

-If you have other pets, including cats, you will need to treat them all, even if the others aren't showing signs of ear mites.
+If you have other pets, including cats, you must treat them all, even if the others aren't showing signs of ear mites.

 There are many things you can do to help prevent ear mites in dogs and puppies: